djr5590/djr5590/README.md

 ## What I'm up to...

+I was brand new to coding as of Septmeber 2021.
+I decided that I want to learn a new skill set that was challenging yet rewarding.
+I started my first steps by signing up for a coding bootcamp and since then...

 - 🌱 I’m currently learning about Cybersecurity
 - 🥅 My goals are to learn Python, Go, and AWS